opentaproject/openai-queries/README.md

   python aitest.py
   ```
 ### Use other files to upload
-  See line 21 n aitest.py
+* See aitest.py for easliy modified parameters.
-### Give other instructions